Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Unlocking Queenstown’s most important intersection

-We have prioritised construction of the works in Frankton which include installing traffic signals at the SH6 and SH6A Frankton intersection and adjacent SH6/Hansen Road/Joe O’Connell Drive intersection, extending the Bus Hub and adding traffic signals at the entry and exit to make that movement easier for buses.
+We have prioritised construction of the works in Frankton which include installing traffic signals at the SH6 and SH6A Frankton intersection, the adjacent SH6/Hansen Road link intersection and the SH6 Joe O’Connell Drive intersection.
+We’ll extend the Bus Hub and add traffic signals at the entry and exit to make that movement easier for buses.
 We will also be constructing new bus stops, adding cycle lanes, and creating shared use paths.
-While we are completing this work, we need to move some underground services.
-We are also building a roundabout at the SH6 and Howards Drive intersection.

 The works are being delivered for Waka Kotahi as a Road of Regional Significance project via the Kā Huanui a Tāhuna Alliance in partnership with Queenstown Lakes District Council.

-• It’s going be better, but it is going to take time
+• It’s going to be better, but it's going to take time

-There is a significant amount of work to do, and construction is expected to take four years to complete.
+There is a significant amount of work to do, and construction is expected to take 4 years to complete.

-We know this is a long time and that road works are frustrating.
-Several factors have influenced this timeframe:
+We know 4 years is a long time and that road works are frustrating, but we are now 1/3 of the way through the project.

 • The SH6/6A Frankton intersection is an important connection point for the whole Queenstown area and beyond.
 We must keep the intersection functioning and maintain one way traffic flow in each direction during construction of the new intersection layout.
 There is no viable detour route that can be used to complete the works faster - Arthurs Point is a long detour with a single lane bridge already subject to some congestion and with icy conditions and downhill approaches in the winter, as well as being the main road to Coronet Peak ski-field which gets busy during ski season.
 While locals may feel comfortable using this route, it is not suitable for tourists or those unfamiliar with the roads.